Visiting Prague on a Budget

 Costs: from €30 Double room & €11 Dorm Bed

-If you are looking something a little retro and cool, why try a dorm bed in Sir Toby’s.
+If you are looking for something a little retro and cool, why try a dorm bed at Sir Toby’s.
 They have a hostel bar and a kitchen for your use.
-Price for a dorm bed start at €7 per night.
+Price for a dorm bed starts at €7 per night.
 Sir Toby's is also located in Holesovice Prague 7 and there is a tram stop only 50 metres from the hostel.
 It takes 15 minutes to reach the city centre from there.

 Costs: from €50 Double room & €13 Dorm Bed

-If you are looking for somewhere flash, but affordable the Czech Inn is the place for you.
-Happy hour is every evening 6 to 8pm in the Basement Bar with beers only 25 CZK/95 cent.
+If you are looking for somewhere flashy, but affordable the Czech Inn is the place for you.
+Happy hour is every evening from 6 to 8pm in the Basement Bar with beers for only 25 CZK/95 cents.
 As you would expect the wifi is excellent and they too have a communal kitchen.
-There is a 34 bed basement dorm where prices start from €7 per dorm bed per night.
-The Czech is located on the border on Prague 2 and Prague 10.
-There is a tram stop literally on the door step of this hostel and the city centre city can be reached in 20 minutes.
+There is a 34-bed basement dorm where prices start from €7 per dorm bed per night.
+The Czech is located on the border of Prague 2 and Prague 10.
+There is a tram stop literally on the doorstep of this hostel and the city centre city can be reached in 20 minutes.

 Costs: from €53 Double room & €7 Dorm Bed